iancdunn/Fintech-Automation-Suite/README.md

 # Fintech Automation Suite

-This repository contains a professional-grade, high-concurrency end-to-end automation suite for the **Visionsofme** financial allocation application.
+This repository contains a professional-grade, high-concurrency end-to-end automation suite for the **Visionsofme** financial application.
 Built with **Playwright** and **TypeScript**, the suite is engineered to handle complex state management, multi-user isolation, and rapid parallel execution.

 ---